Cjayy77/jobbyApp/README.md

 ## Contributing

 Contributions are welcome!
-Please open issues or submit pull requests for improvements and bug fixes.
+Please open issues or submit pull requests for improvements and bug fixes .

 ## License